ParedesGab/PP1/README.md

 ![NavBar desktop](documentation/navbar_desktop.png)

-  + It is positioned at the top of the page.
+  + It is positioned at the top of the page, and across all pages of the website.
   + It is clear and easy to navigate.
   + It contains the "Laxus and Thiosymbion" logo on the left.
   + It contains the following four navigation links on the right: